 Websites and networks are attacked every single day.
 By some estimates, there is a cyberattack every 25 minutes - a number that increases in frequency every year.
-The best thing you can do is educate your employees about the dangers of malware and prepare your business for an attack.
+The best thing you can do is educate your malware and prepare your business for an attack.
 Small Business Trends, 10/12/2019

-■ 3 Telltale Signs Your Company Culture Is Toxic 1.
+Company Culture Is Toxic 1.
 There's a high turnover.
 If your business is a revolving door of employees, you've got a big (and very costly) problem.
 A high churn rate is a clear sign your company culture is broken.
 It's almost always a top-down issue: management needs to ask themselves what they are doing wrong.
 If it's not fixed, it can destroy a company.